MicrosoftDocs/Edge-Enterprise/edgeenterprise/scribble-ie-mode-faq.md

 > Your users can easily view this site list and the compatibility mode by typing **about:compat** in IE 11 or Microsoft Edge.

 <!-- end error messages ---->
-## General best practices and requirements for IE mode and managing compatibility for Internet Explorer in Microsoft Edge

-We recommend that you:

-- Install the latest version of Microsoft Edge.
-See the Stable channel release notes (/deployedge/microsoft-edge-relnote-stable-channel)
-- Follow the guidance in the getting started guide.
-See [Microsoft Edge + Internet Explorer mode Getting Started guide](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RWEHMs)
-- Learn about IE mode.
-See [What is Internet Explorer (IE) mode?](/deployedge/edge-ie-mode)
-- Examined the trouble shooting guidance.
-See [Internet Explorer (IE) mode troubleshooting and FAQ](/deployedge/edge-ie-mode-faq).